 6.Get creative with your sales and marketing.

 Prepare for the important instances and get creative in the less active times.
-Some companies derive over 50% of their full-year revenue on Black Friday and Cyber Monday.
+Some companies derive over 50% of their full-year revenue thanks to Black Friday marketing campaigns and during Cyber Monday..
 Even if your company is seasonal, a creative sale or incentive and light push may de-risk your most crucial periods and help increase overall revenue.

 7.Control your supply chain.